Peng-1124/web-softwaretools-plain/report/Process.md

 All the team members attend the beginning meeting.
 In this sprint, we still hold daily standing meetings through wechat.
 Because the workload of this sprint is very heavy, we need to report and summarize our work every day.
 In the spring review meeting, we still evaluated and tested the functions developed in this sprint, invited users to experience and obtained user feedback.
 This user experience test was very helpful to us and found problems that we didn't find in the sprint review.
 Because the development team is very familiar with the website, but users do not, we need to set up function reminder notes to remind users of the functions of each component.
 And the most important thing is that according to user feedback, our web page can't be reset after each search (unless the web page is refreshed).
 We will analyze and solve this problem in the next sprint.

+If you want view the record of the second sprint review meeting and the user feedback after the second sprint.
+You can click [here](https://github.com/Peng-1124/web-softwaretools-plain/tree/main/sprint/sprint2)

+If you wany to check our Daily station meeting record， click [here](https://github.com/Peng-1124/web-softwaretools-plain/tree/main/Meeting%20Record)

 ### The third sprint

 we begin our third sprint on August 10th and this sprint lasts almost five days.